techidaily/site-ai-voice-clone/source/_posts/in-2024-what-is-ai-voice-text-to-speech.md

 ## Part 2\.
 How to Make Good Talking Face With Recommend Tool

  You become familiar with the online tools that can generate**3D talking face** videos.
 Undoubtedly, these tools provide features to customize talking face video.
 However, when searching them on the browser to create talking photos, there is a hassle with these tools.
-If you want a desktop solution, we have discussed[Wondershare Virbo](https://virbo.wondershare.com/) as a diversified tool that offers this service.
+If you want a desktop solution, we have discussed [Wondershare Virbo](https://virbo.wondershare.com/) as a diversified tool that offers this service.

  To make your videos catchy, it allows you to create talking head videos with different avatars.
 This feature helps your videos become more engaging and memorable.
 Users can easily adjust the audio's volume, pitch, and speed while creating the talking photo.